 When I was dealt a personal disappointment, life threw me off my rails.
 Finally faced with where my unconscious choices had taken me, what I had accepted, what I had walked away from and given up and what I felt I lost in myself, it was time to turn the tides.
 I was afraid of every step that lay ahead but I was willing to try anything and everything because for the first time I knew I wanted to be better for myself.

 The aim of Windfall is to share honest, direct and actionable advice that helps you discover your own unexpected gifts.

 What we believe about ourselves shapes the life we live, the love we give and how willing and able we are to receive.
 Emotional Wellness is about learning to understand how and why you make the choices you do, and move from a space of unconscious reactions to conscious decisions.
 I like to call this, learning to be a human 'me'ing.

 The 40 rules

-What I'll give away at this point is that I'm over 40.
-And I understand that for many there's a lot of trepidation in reaching this milestone.
+I understand, for many there's a lot of trepidation in reaching this milestone.
 What I've learnt is that there are no rules.
 Turning 40 comes with a new sense of self and I want to explore more of that here.